EnterpriseDB/ciclops/DEVELOPERS_DEVELOPERS_DEVELOPERS.md

 act -b --env GITHUB_STEP_SUMMARY='github-summary.md'
 ```

-Running this should create a file github-summary.md with the test summary.
+Running this should create a file `github-summary.md` with the test summary.

 ## How it works

 The files in this repository are needed for the Dockerfile to build and run, of
 course.
 In addition, GitHub will copy the files in the **user's** GitHub
 workflow location to the Dockerfile too.
 This is how the folder with the JSON
 artifacts will get passed.
+When invoking with `act`, we are simulating this with
+the `-b` option.

-In the Dockerfile, the `COPY . ./` line will include the directory where you are
+In the Dockerfile, the `COPY . .` line will include the directory with the
-storing the JSON test artifacts at build time.
+JSON test artifacts at build time.
 See [GitHub support for Dockerfile](https://docs.github.com/en/actions/creating-actions/dockerfile-support-for-github-actions):

 > Before the action executes, GitHub will mount the GITHUB_WORKSPACE directory